Berkeley-CS61B/website-sp24/policies/index.md

 You don't need to worry about the specific calculations for grade curving, but we've described the calculations below for transparency:

+{: .info}
-To compute curved scores, we will multiply everyone's scores by (0.65 / average score).
+> To compute curved scores, we will multiply everyone's scores by (0.65 / average score).
 Another mathematically equivalent way of stating this calculation is: we will decrease the maximum score on the exam until the average score is 65%.
+>

-Example: The class average is 60%, and your score is 70%.
+> Example: The class average is 60%, and your score is 70%.
 After curving, your score will be 70 * (0.65 / 0.60) = 75.83%.

 #### Final Exam Clobbering